MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 Default SQL Server roles are created when you install Microsoft Dynamics GP.
 Each

-SQL Server role that begins with “rpt_” has enough access to view the Microsoft
+SQL Server role that begins with "rpt_" has enough access to view the Microsoft

 Dynamics GP data that is displayed in a report.
 To view a SQL Server